XuJ1E/MFER/README.md

 ## Training
-We will provide the training code for RAF-DB.
+We will fix the training code for RAF-DB.

 ```
 CUDA_VISIBLE_DEVICES=0 Coming soon.